-ule, which calculates the photons over time.
-The task of the detector module is to capture these photons' arrivals and convert them into an electrical current signal .
+The next block in the pipeline is the link budget module, which calculates the photons over time.
+The task of the detector module is to capture these photons' arrivals and convert them into an electrical current signal $i_d[i]$.
 In the proposed lidar model, a silicon photomultipliers (SiPM) as a detector [FSB+2022] is implemented.
 Still, it can also support avalanche photodiode (APD) and single-photon avalanche diode (SPAD) detector models.

 The third block in the pipeline is the circuit module.
-Its task is to amplify and convert the detector's photo current signal to a voltage signal that is processed by the ranging module.
+Its task is to amplify and convert the detector's photo current signal $i_d[i]$ to a voltage signal $v_c[i]$ that is processed by the ranging module.

-The last part of the toolchain is the ranging module, which determines the range and intensity of the target based on the received from the analog circuit for every reflected scan point.
+The last part of the toolchain is the ranging module, which determines the range and intensity of the target based on the $v_c[i]$ received from the analog circuit for every reflected scan point.
 Finally, the effect engine (FX engine) is a series of interfaces that interacts with environmental or sensor-related effects and the blocks of the simulation pipeline.
 These interactions can involve, for example, the consideration of thermal noise in electrical components, signal attenuation due to weather phenomena, and backscattering.
 It should be noted that this paper only considers the environmental condition sunlight effect.